rodrigosantis1/shp_anomaly/README.md

-# Anomaly detection in SHPs
+# Anomaly Detection in Small Hydroelectric Plants (SHPs)

-Intelligent fault diagnosis based on Isolation Forest algorithm for Small Hydroelectric Plants (SHPs).
+This repository contains the code for intelligent fault diagnosis based on the Extended Isolation Forest algorithm, specifically tailored for anomaly detection in Small Hydroelectric Plants (SHPs).
+This work is based on the methodology presented in the article:

+> **de Santis, R. B., & Costa, M. A. (2020).**
+> *Extended isolation forests for fault detection in small hydroelectric plants.*
+> Sustainability, 12(16), 6421.

+## Description

+The Extended Isolation Forest algorithm is an advancement over traditional isolation forests, aimed at enhancing fault detection accuracy in SHPs by leveraging anomaly detection techniques.
+This repository includes:
+- Preprocessed data files for training and testing,
+- Implementation scripts for the isolation forest model, PCA, and KICA-PCA methods, and
+- A results file that records the fault detection outputs based on the model’s analysis.

 ## Requirements

-The following softwares/packages are required for running the scripts:
+To run the scripts in this repository, ensure that you have the following software and packages installed:

 - Python 3.7.6
 - SciPy 1.4.1
 - Scikit-learn 0.22.1